 London is a city so sprawling that it could seem near impossible to enjoy solo.
-However with a plethora of free museums and attractions to enjoy, there are plenty of activities both indoors and out that suit a solo adventure.
+However, with a plethora of free museums and attractions to enjoy, there are plenty of activities both indoors and out that suit a solo adventure.
 From a bakery bucket list to the best museums to visit alone, here is your complete guide to enjoying being solo in London!

 Solo in London: Start in Notting Hill

-From the cafe-lined streets of Portobello Road to the perfectly pastel terrace houses that make the neighbourhood as pretty as a postcard, Notting Hill is the perfect place to begin your solo adventure in London.
-Be sure to visit the Portobello Road markets – a labyrinth of all sorts of trinkets and treasures you never knew you needed (perhaps because you don’t… but a little momento can’t hurt, right!?)
+From the cafe-lined streets of Portobello Road to the perfect pastel terrace houses that make the neighbourhood as pretty as a postcard, Notting Hill is the perfect place to begin your solo adventure in London.
+Be sure to visit the Portobello Road markets – a labyrinth of all sorts of trinkets and treasures you never knew you needed (perhaps because you don’t… but a little souvenier can’t hurt, right!?)

 The colourful houses around the neighbourhood are another highlight, as are the many florist stores displaying their fresh blooms on the sidewalk.
 Coffee lovers will find plenty of places to perch up and pass time – but we’d highly recommend you visit The Hummingbird Bakery, Biscuiteers and Farm Girl for the most photogenic spots to pass some time slowly sipping on a tea of coffee.